eM7RON/SVM-from-scratch/readme.md

-The main.ipynb file contains the main code/tutorial and instructions.
-Just simply open it with Jupyter notebook/lab and follow along.
+# Support Vector Machines From Scratch

-The aim of this notebook is to explore how the Support Vector Machine algorithm works for classification problems.
+Just some exploration of SVMs; how they work and what they do.
 I keep these tutorials to act as a reference for myself and to educate others.

 Outline: